Ada-Developers-Academy/core-unit-2/deployment/deployment.instructor.md

 # Instructor: Deployment

+Flask is weird about `/`.
+In "Building an API"/"Create and Read" we have a tip about loosening the routing pattern so that "" and "/" routes do the same thing.

+Sorry y'all I took out the direct link to that lesson </3 hehehe lolol.

 ## Why is there a "Platforms" section in the deployment lesson?

 - Heroku is a Platform as a Service